 Some terminations will be forced by an employer, including getting fired or laid off.
 Other separations, like retirement or resignation, will be voluntary.
 A furlough is a temporary separation from a job.

-It might determine whether you receive unemployment benefits and severance.
+Knowing which type of separation from employment you’ve experienced is important.
+It may determine whether you receive unemployment benefits and severance pay.
 It’s also essential to know the particulars so that you can prepare to interview for new jobs.

 Types of Termination and Other Employment Separations

 Constructive Discharge: Constructive discharge, also known as constructive termination or constructive dismissal, occurs when an employee quits under duress and believes that they have no choice but to leave their employer.

 Often, they feel that they have been forced to leave by an employer who has intentionally made their working conditions intolerable.
 If employees who are separated in this manner can prove their case, they may retain some of the same rights as a discharged worker.

 Although it appears as if the employee left voluntarily, he or she had no other option but to leave due to the very difficult working conditions.

 If the employer’s actions are illegal or unlawful, the employee may have a viable claim for wrongful dismissal.